 Advanced Skinfold Caliper Testing

 If you already use skinfold calipers and want to take your knowledge to the next level, BioSignature is a skinfold caliper method that pairs body fat with hormone malfunction.
 Charles Poliquin developed this 12-site skinfold testing method.
 This test adds knee, calf, quadriceps, hamstrings, chin, and cheek to the other seven sites above.
 The results help the practitioner to make nutritional recommendations.
-Special training is required to administer this test.
+Special training is required to administer this body composition test.

 One Last Tip